janscience/EOD-Logger/eodlogger_4channel_sensors/README.md

 # eodlogger_4channel_sensors

-- Records from 4 monopolar channels, two from each ADC
+- Records from 4 monopolar channels against a common ground, two from each ADC
 - Data are saved in wave files together with relevant metadata: sampling rate, number of channels and pin IDs, bit resolution, data and time, Teensy board version and its unique MAC address.